 Your contributions to the LGPS will be deducted from the pensionable pay paid to you each pay period.

-You will automatically receive tax relief on those contributions, and on any extra contributions you choose to pay to the LGPS.
-You don’t need to do anything to get the tax relief paid into your pension.
-Tax relief means some of your money that would have gone to the government as tax now goes into your pension instead.
+If you pay tax, you will automatically receive tax relief on those contributions and on any extra contributions you choose to pay to the LGPS.

 What you need to do now